 The Department of Foreign Affairs and Trade has increased funding to a number of organisations that are involved in communicating European issues to the public.
 They include European Movement Ireland and the Institute for International and European Affairs, IIEA, both of which have been active and involved in the future of Europe discussion.
 I also recently announced a fund of €100,000 for 15 civil society bodies, NGOs and organisations through the Communicating Europe initiative.
 I can give a flavour of some, which are quite wide and varied.
 There will be a special Blindboy Podcast on Europe live at the MindField arena at the Electric Picnic festival in September.
 The young innovators for Europe project will be undertaken by the Young Social Innovators and a Big Friendly Guide to the European Union will be launched for primary schools, to complement the Blue Star EU education programme.
 I expect that these projects will further encourage people to engage, participate and communicate with the various different bodies and outreach assistance that is available to them.

-Turning to the MFF, the European Commission just last week published its proposals in advance of negotiations for the next MFF from 2021-27.
+Turning to the MFF, the European Commission just last week published its proposals in advance of negotiations for the next MFF from 2021 to 2027.
 This will be our first budget cycle without the contribution of the United Kingdom and debates have been ongoing around the approach we should take to the next budget, whether increased contributions from member states is the best way forward, whether a smaller Union necessarily means a smaller EU budget or whether a combination of approaches is the best way forward.
 We have always said we would be willing to contribute more but we would need to see that there is European added value where that money is contributed.
 Ireland has traditionally been a significant net beneficiary of the EU budget since accession in 1973.
 This is first time we will enter the negotiations where that will change.
 We must continue to adapt to the EU’s evolving priorities, particularly where we can see evidence of European added value.
 Ireland stands ready to engage positively on these.